zurt/notes/vim.markdown

 ## Learned through use

+    `/s;\|s\ `              Search for multiple patterns at the same time!

+    CTRL-Y                  While in completion mode, stop completetion and insert current selection.
+    CTRL-E                  While in completion mode, stop completetion and insert nothing.

+    :e                      Reload changes to the current file from disk.
+As simple as that.

     CTRL-K .3               Example of a digraph to create an ellipsis.

     :Exp                    Shortcut for :Explore.
 Opens Netrw directory listing in current directory.